jedimt/hcicollector/README.md

 The SolidFire collector is a container based metrics collection and graphing solution for NetApp HCI and SolidFire systems running Element OS 9+

 # Current Release
-v .5 (beta)
+v .6 (beta)

-## Updates in .5
+## Updates in .6
-* Extensive dashboard updates.
-Dashboards now available on [grafana.com](https://grafana.com/dashboards?search=HCI)
+* Retooled for Grafana 5.0.0
+* Dashboards and datasources are now automatically added through the new provisioning functionality in Grafana 5
+* Removed the external volume for the Grafana container, only Graphite uses an (optional) external iSCSI volume for persistent data
-* Added additional metrics to collection
+* Added the ability to poll for active alerts in the "SolidFire Cluster" dashboard.
+* Added support for email alerting based on SolidFire events.
+Note: alerting queries do not support templating variables so if you have multiple clusters you will need to use "*" for the cluster instance instead of the "$Cluster" variable.
+The net effect of this is that the alert pane will show alerts from ALL clusters instead of an individually selected cluster.
+* New detailed install document
+* Added a very basic installation script

-* Updated to Trident from NDVP for persistent storage See the changelog for updates in previous versions
+See the changelog for updates in previous versions

 # Description